zachkrall/gif-workshop/README.md

 # GIFs, what even are they

-## Technical Specs

 A .gif file is used for bitmap images (or images built around pixels).
 While this file type has a significantly smaller color space, it supports animation which draws the most appeal for its use. [[Wikipedia](https://en.wikipedia.org/wiki/GIF)]

-* Why would we want to use them?
+## Why would we want to use them?

-  * Beginning origins on the internet
+GIFs original were a great way for special content or navigation on a website to have some added flair and be more visible beyond boring hyperlinks.
+If you don't remember, [take a look at the (still live) website for the movie Space Jam](https://www.warnerbros.com/archive/spacejam/movie/jam.htm).

 ## Reaction GIFs